How to Reverse Fatty Liver Disease Naturally.

 Understanding Fatty Liver Disease.

-Before we get into how to reverse fatty liver naturally, it's important to know what it is and the various types that are present.
+Before we get into how to reverse fatty liver naturally, it is important to know what it is and the various types that are present.

 Types of Fatty Liver Disease.